tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp2/ionic/tutorials.whatsapp2.ionic.step_05.md

 Let's start by adding the actual Component that will open on the popover:

-{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.29"}}
+{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.30"}}

 > It uses popover functionality from Ionic ([see documentation](http://ionicframework.com/docs/v2/components/#popovers)).

-{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.30"}}

 {{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.31"}}

+{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.32"}}

 And add it to the NgModule:

-{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.32"}}
+{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.33"}}

 Now let's use it inside the `ChatsPage`:

-{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.33"}}
+{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.34"}}

 And let's add an event handler in the view:

-{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.34"}}
+{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.35"}}

 As for now, once you click on the options icon in the chats view, the popover should appear in the middle of the screen.
 To fix it, we simply gonna edit the `scss` file of the chats page:

-{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.35"}}
+{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.36"}}

 And last, let's implement the server side method (`updateProfile`):

-{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.36"}}
+{{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="5.37"}}

 This should be the final result of the popover: